 My Training Background

 My initial Open Water Scuba Instructor certification was through NASDS, in 1987.
 Since then, I have trained divers through NAUI, IANTD, SDI, and TDI.
-Currently, I am an active instructor through SDI/TDI.
+Currently, I am an active technical instructor through SDI/TDI, and this year became certified as a SDI/TDI Scubability Instructor, for special needs divers.

 I currently hold 200 Ton Masters certificates issued by both the United States Coast Guard, and la República de Panamá.
 I have operated numerous dive boats going as far back as 1987, when I worked with Bill Nagle on the dive vessel, Seeker.